ParasNandwani/DeployMachineLearningModel/README.md

  - flask2.py is one of the basic example of POST request .That returns sum of two numbers.<br/>
  -Request URL:-#localhost:5000
  -Rqeuest Type:-POST

+ - flaskrandomforestpickling.py in this file we are building a model and ussing pickle library converting model to object stream.(rf.pkl)

+- Once we are satisfied with our model we will pickel our model
+- What is pickling?
+- Python Object Can be saved as binary file so we can load it at later point